 San Francisco Sports

-No matter the time of year you decide to visit, you can almost always catch a game when visiting San Francisco.
+No matter the time of year you decide to visit, you can almost always catch a professional game when visiting San Francisco.
 With nearby Oakland just a BART ride away, professional football, baseball, and basketball games are always within reach.
-Whether you root for the Oakland A’s or the San Francisco Giants, the 49ers or the Raiders, or pull for the Golden State Warriors, chances are you’ll be able to see a live game.
-Just be sure to check your team’s schedule before finalizing your travel plans to the Bay Area.
+Whether you root for the Oakland A’s or the San Francisco Giants, chances are you'll be able to allign your trip with a baseball game.
+If you're a football fan, check out the 49ers or, until 2019, you can watch the Raiders play in Oakland.
+If you're an NBA fan, you can root for the Golden State Warriors during basketball season.
+Just be sure to check your team’s schedule before inalizing your travel plans to the Bay Area.